BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

                                  Higher priority replace lower priority value.
 Mode have priority, than ammo, than weapon.
 "None" counts as not set so will be used next value by priority.
                                  If color need to be changed it is always changed smoothly.
                           NOTE!
 Changing colors avaible only for ImprovedBallistic true or IsAMS/IsAAMS (only for AMS fire sequence) and only for laser/ppc/autocannon effects.
+                          NOTE!
+Coloring of missile trail possible too but only for normal missiles (not AMS) and without changing while flying.
+Eg ColorSpeedChange for missiles trail if useless
+                          ColorChangeRule - Linear equivalent t0,  Random = RandomOnce.
+                          NOTE!
+"I" value in color table is used for missile trail too (consider be around 2, but you can experiment)
   "MissileFiringIntervalMultiplier": 10, - multiplier for firing interval.
 Only for missile firing effect.
 Only works with ImprovedBallistic true.
 Greater is slower.
                                      NOTE!
 Do not set this to very high values cause if delay will be too long  attack sequence will be terminated by timeout.
   "MissileVolleyIntervalMultiplier": 10, - multiplier for missile volley fire interval.
 Only for missile firing effect.
 Only works with ImprovedBallistic true.
 Greater is slower.